Important Announcement: 2022 UNH Violin Craftmanship Institute will be held online.

 Materials and Tools

-A complete list of tools and suppliers may be found at lahbows.com.
+A complete list of tools and supplies needed may be found at lahbows.com.
 If you have any questions about preparation for this workshop, please contact Lynn Hannings at email@example.com.

 Ms. Hannings operates a thriving bow shop in her home in Freeport, Maine, splitting her shop time between making and restoration.
 She is also a member of the Portland Symphony Orchestra.